RootSpyro/RootSpyro/README.md

 # root@spyro:~#
 :wave: Hi!, My name is Spyridon Mihalopoulos, I'm from Venezuela and I'm a Full Stack Developer.
 <br>
-  * I'm student of Informatics Engineering
+  * I'm student of Computer Engineering
   * Currently learning with Platzi and other platforms